UM-ESG/ESG-Website/content/by-laws.md

 To ensure that the society maintains a vote on the Engineering Council, the president of each represented society shall notify the Vice President of the Engineering Council, in writing, concerning any change in the identity of their society’s representative, president, or faculty advisor.

-# Article II: UMEC MEETINGS
+# Article II: ESG MEETINGS

 ## Section 1: